The main purpose of this note is to walk you

 Smaller maximum average cut (45 small and vulnerable economies) — 24% possible.
 This group of developing countries could choose to make even smaller cuts than the formula — which in any case is 10 percentage points less than the normal formula for developing countries — in order to stay within that lower average maximum cut.
 Any products deviating from the formula would be “special products” and some would be exempt cuts (see below).
 (Pars.66, 124 and Annex I) (Modified and clarified as “special products”)

-Would not have to make any tariff cuts: least-developed countries, “very recent” new members (Saudi Arabia, FYR of Macedonia, Viet Nam), small low-income recent new members (Albania, Armenia, Georgia, Kyrgyz Rep, Moldova).
+Would not have to make any tariff cuts: least-developed countries, “very recent” new members (Saudi Arabia, the former Yugoslav Republic of Macedonia, Viet Nam), small low-income recent new members (Albania, Armenia, Georgia, Kyrgyz Rep, Moldova).
 (Pars.67–71, 145) (Revised)